 Seventeen traditional Catholic priests from the U.S., Mexico and Canada participated in the ceremony, along with several hundred Catholics from various parts of the country.

-A professionally-produced videotape of the consecration is available.
+A professionally-produced DVD of the consecration is available.

 Bishop Dolan continues to serve as Pastor of St. Gertrude the Great Church in Cincinnati, Ohio.

 In addition Bishop Dolan conducts a modest national and international apostolate.
-He confirms in churches in the U.S. operated by former members of SSPX, and has also travelled extensively to conduct episcopal functions for traditionalist churches and organizations in Mexico, France, Belgium and Italy.
+He confirms in churches in the U.S. operated by former members of SSPX, and has also travelled extensively to conduct episcopal functions for traditionalist churches and organizations in Mexico, France, Belgium, Poland and Italy.

 The bishop has ordained seminarians and priests for Trento, the Institute Mater Boni Consilii of Verrua Savoia, Italy, and other organizations.